homebound-team/truss/README.md

 ## Psuedo-Selectors and Media Queries

-Unlike Tachyons and Tailwinds, Truss's DSL does not have abbreviations/method names for psuedo-selectors and media queries.
+Unlike Tachyons and Tailwinds, Truss does not create duplicate/repetitive abbreviations/method names for psuedo-selectors and media queries (e.g. `md-blue` or `lg-red`).

-Instead of building these complications into the DSL, with Truss you use your CSS-in-JS framework-of-choice's existing psuedo-selector and media query support.
+Instead of building these complications into the DSL, Truss leverages your CSS-in-JS library's existing psuedo-selector and media query support.

 For example, using Emotion you would do hover-specific styling like: